Published May 13, 2022

 To stretch each shoulder, try this stretch:

-Bring one arm across your chest, while using your other arm to hold it in place.
+2. Bring the right arm across your chest, while using the left arm to hold it in place.
+You should feel a stretch in your right shoulder and upper arm.

 Triceps Stretch